mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 Another interesting outcome to remember is the human and machine hybrid.
-A good example is the aviation industry: it is a well known fact that pilots no longer fly modern planes mechanically; instead, they are assisted by computers.
+A good example is the aviation industry: it is a well known fact that pilots no longer fly modern planes manually; instead, they are assisted by computers.
 I once had this argument and I have been told: "yes, but before introducing computers in aviation, there were 6 pilots versus only 2 or 3 now".
 This is true if you limit your view to a single plane only.
 But let's zoom out a
-bit: globally, how many pilots are there nowdays compared to 50 years?
+bit: globally, how many pilots are there nowdays compared to 50 years ago?
 Millions probably versus a few thousands (rough approximation) 50 years ago.
 I think this speaks for itself, it's a matter of perspective.
-And - most importantly - that could not have been the case without computers: this is the very reason why aviation is so reliable; as in effect, more and more people are less afraid to fly, and continuous demand can only create more and more jobs.
+And - most importantly - that could not have been the case without computers: this is the very reason why aviation is so reliable; in result, more and more people are more confident flying, and continuous demand can only create more and more jobs.

 I think you see the parallel I am drawing here: my belief is that networks managed by humans assisted by computers will only enable for more stable and